peterbonnesoeur/COVID19-FaceMaskDetector/README.md

 - **detect_mask_video_IP.py**

 This function runs the neural network on your cameras coming from the computer, the IP cameras and the raspberry pi.

 Disclaimer: In case you are using the Rapsberry Pi and IP cameras, the previous script should be running on each of the devices FIRST.

-The command should be :

-´´´sh
-python detect_mask_video_IP.py -c 0.5  -s 500 -d 0 1 -a -nc 1
-´´´

-Where :
--c is the minimum probability to filter weak detections -s is the width of the windows
--d is the cameras connected physically to your device (in this case, the camera 0 and 1 were used) -nc is the number of both IP and raspberry pie camera that you have running on the same network -a is an option to hide the face of the individuals (let's protect our privacy, at least a bit).

-For those who have been reading until the end, if you do not remember what each parameter do, just add --help at the end of your commands.

 # Camera IP, Raspberry Pi Camera